 Because the district court concluded it lacked subject matter jurisdiction over the ADA and Rehabilitation Act claims, and because Ms. Griffith does not challenge that conclusion on appeal, we must vacate the district court's Rule 12(b)(6) ruling with respect to those claims.
 Rio Grande Silvery Minnow v.
 Bureau of Reclamation, 601 F.3d 1096, 1128 & n.19 (10th Cir.
-2010) ("Because the district court was without subject-matter jurisdiction, and thus without the power to enter [the] judgment, that judgment must be vacated.").
+2010) ("Because the district court was without subject-matter jurisdiction, and thus without the power to enter [the] judgment, that judgment must be vacated.").33

-our disposition is compelled by the legal principles we have discussed and applied to the record as developed in the district court.
+33 We recognize this may be an unsatisfying result for the parties.
+But our disposition is compelled by the legal principles we have discussed and applied to the record as developed in the district court.
 At oral argument, Ms. Griffith could not explain how we had authority to reach the merits of her ADA and Rehabilitation Act claims where, as here, the district court dismissed those claims for lack of subject matter jurisdiction.
 Ms. Griffith suggested we should "fix the error" she has alleged and remand "back to the district court" where the parties "can work out . . . who the defendants are for" the ADA and Rehabilitation Act claims.
 Oral Argument at 2:50-3:09.
 While it might be more expedient for the parties if we took Ms. Griffith's proposed course of action, "[s]ubject-matter jurisdiction . . . does not entail an assessment of convenience."
 Wachovia Bank v.
 Schmidt, 546 U.S. 303, 305 (2006).
-And El Paso County-the only defendant against whom the ADA and Rehabilitation Act claims were pled-is no longer in the case.
+And El Paso County the only defendant against whom the ADA and Rehabilitation Act claims were pled-is no longer in the case.
 We have no power to affect the rights of the litigants not before us.
 Princeton Univ. v.
-Schmidt, 455 U.S. 100, 102 (1982)
+Schmid, 455 U.S. 100, 102 (1982)